 Plan Activation and Declaration of an Emergency

-The decision and authority to declare a University or Campus State of Emergency rests solely with the University President or designee.
+The decision and authority to declare a university or Campus State of Emergency rests solely with the University President or designee.
 The Executive Policy Group (EPG) of the Emergency Management Team (EMT) guides the President regarding the need for the declaration.
 During a state of emergency, normal university/campus operations are suspended, and measures necessary to meet the emergency and safeguard persons and property will be enacted to the greatest possible extent.

 The mission essential functions and/or priorities and objectives of Florida Atlantic University when facing an emergency are as follows: